What is magnet fishing?

 Firstly, wear protective gloves to shield your hands from any sharp or rusty objects that may be retrieved from the water.

-Secondly, take the time to familiarise yourself with local regulations governing magnet fishing in your area and make sure you have any necessary permissions and are aware of any prohibited locations.
+Secondly, take the time to familiarise yourself with local regulations governing magnet fishing in your area.
+Make sure you have any necessary permissions and are aware of any prohibited locations.

 Before casting your magnet, double-check that all equipment is securely fastened and in good condition.